-Under the supervision and with the participation of our management, including our Executive Leadership Committee which consists of our Chief Medical Officer (principal executive officer), Vice President of Operations and Vice President of Finance and Administration (principal financial and accounting officer), we evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of June 30, 2022.
-Based on that evaluation, our principal executive officer and principal financial and accounting officer concluded that our disclosure controls and procedures were effective as of the end of the period covered by this report to ensure that information required to be disclosed by us in the reports that we file or submit is recorded, processed, summarized and ensure that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is accumulated and communicated to our management, including our principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.
+Under the supervision and with the participation of our management, including our Executive Leadership Committee which consists of our Chief Medical Officer (principal executive officer), Vice President of Operations and Vice President of Finance and Administration (principal financial and accounting officer), we evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of September 30, 2022.
+Based on that evaluation, our principal executive officer and principal financial and accounting officer concluded that our disclosure controls and procedures were effective as of the end of the period covered by this report to ensure that information required to be disclosed by us in the reports that we file or submit is recorded, processed, summarized and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by us in the reports that we file or submit and counting officer our management, including our principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.

 Our management understands that our disclosure controls and procedures do not guarantee that all errors and all improper conduct will be prevented.
 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Further, a design of a control system must reflect the fact that there are resource constraints, and the benefit of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of improper conduct, if any, have been detected.
 These inherent limitations include the realities that judgments and decision-making can be faulty, and that breakdowns can occur because of a simple error or mistake.

-Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more persons, or by management override of the control.
-Further, the design of any system of controls is also based in part upon assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
+Additionally, controls can be circumvented by the individual acts of some persons, by collusion of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
 Over time, controls may become inadequate because of changes in conditions, or the degree of compliance with the policies or procedures may deteriorate.
 Because of the inherent limitations of a cost-effective control system, misstatements due to error or fraud may occur and may not be detected.